tjd1234/cmpt135spring2024/obsidian/135website2024/namespaces.md

 Calling just `is_whitespace` calls the version in `event`.
 You can still call the one in `render` by writing `render::is_whitespace`.

 There could be a lot of names in the `event` namespace, and the statement `using namespace event` gives you access to all of them.
-Sometimes, it is better to use particular names, e.g.:
+Sometimes, however, it is better to use particular names, e.g.:

 ```cpp
 using event::is_whitespace;          // provide unqualified access